Agricultural

 • Find a collection site near you (see map)

 • All jugs must be bagged and returned to ag retailers or the Schuler Transfer Site.
-The site on Range Road 63 will close by the end of 2024.
+The site on Range Road 63 is closed.
 Bags are available at ag retailers, the county office, and Schuler transfer site.

 Cypress County has several pieces of rental equipment available to rate payers.